AcadIMAT

 Weather

 The weather is mild, and generally warm and temperate.
-The rainfall in Padua is significant, with precipitation even during the driest month.
-Between the driest and wettest months, the difference in precipitation is 33 mm; the variation in annual temperatures is around 20.2 °C
+The rainfall in Venice is significant, with precipitation even during the driest month.
+On its driest month the city sees around 64mm of rainfall; the variation in annual temperatures is around 19.9 °C

 Cost of Living